EdiH-95/Power-BI---projects/README.md

 Second project : Bank Customer Churn

 This project was done fully in Power BI using Power Query and DAX.
 It presents analyzing the behavior of customers who have left a bank to identify patterns and reasons for their departure.
 It's done on 10.000 users in France, Spain and Germany.
 We can analyze the reasons for their departure by looking at their satisfaction score, age group, credit score, their activity in the bank, number of products they had etc. The goal is to create a simple interactive dashboard that can be easily understood by any person who will interact with it.

+Third Project : Space Missions
+I was always interested in Space, so this project was fun to work on it.
+It's a nice and simple project where I was putting more attention on creating visually nice dashboard, putting more time and effort to blend the colors nicely, and creating bookmarks.
+Here in Power Query few changes were done, like changing the original data type and creating new columns, in M language new table with measures was created and few new measures were done in order to calculate KP